The topology of the space of J-holomorphic maps to CP^2: Construction of a holomorphic gluing map

-Recall that $R_2$ was defined in Definition \ref{defR2}.
-Let $D'_2(k)$ denote the subset of disks contained in the closed disk of radius $1/2$ centered at the origin with radii at least $1/10$.
-The condition that the disks be contained in the disk of radius $1/2$ is somewhat arbitrary and is not needed in this section.
-The definition of $h$ works without this restriction; however, it will be used in the next section when we construct a holomorphic analogue of the scanning map.
-Any number between zero and one would work instead of $1/2$.
-The lower bound of $1/10$ on the radii of the disks was chosen so that $D'_2(2)$ is compact and $D'_2(2) \m D_2(2)$ is a homotopy equivalence.
-From now on, we slightly modify the definition replacing $D_2(2)$ with $D_2'(2)$ both in the definition of the space and in the space of compositions.
+For concreteness, we take $D'_2(2)$ to be the family of pairs of disks of radius $1/5$ with centers a distance of $1/2$ away from the origin and distance of $1$ away from each other.
+From now on, we slightly modify the definition of $R_2$ replacing $D_2(2)$ with $D_2'(2)$ both in the definition of the space and in the definition of the space of compositions.
 The compactness of $D_2'(2)$ will be relevant for analysis later.
 Since the inclusion $D_2'(2) \m D_2(2)$ is a homotopy equivalence, all of the results of Section \ref{KY} still apply.